-The slippery slope begins when those habits become ingrained into your day to day drumming, thus becoming difficult and time consuming to correct.
-There's certainly nothing wrong with learning by making mistakes, and you'll experience that regularly in drumming, as in life.
-To help you set out in the right direction, I have compiled a list of 10 bad drumming habits, and some tips on how to address them early on.
+The slippery slope begins when those habits become ingrained into your day-to-day drumming, thus becoming difficult, frustrating, and time-consuming to correct.
+There's certainly nothing wrong with learning by making mistakes, and you'll experience this regularly in drumming.
+To set you on the right track, we have compiled a list of 10 bad drumming habits and some tips on addressing them early on.

 Helpful related articles:

-4. Striving for speed.
+4. Striving for speed too soon.

 5. Breaking drum sticks.

-10) Hitting drums and cymbals musically and safely.
+10. Not striking drums and cymbals musically and safely.

-If you have any questions relating to any of these points, please feel free to email [email protected].
+If you have any questions about this article, please feel free to email [email protected].